dalaing/behaviors-and-events/blog/drafts/components.md

 ## Processing commands

-At the moment we're aiming for parity with the chat server described in Parallel and Concurrent Programming in Haskell.
+The commands we are going to implement are modeled after the server in Parallel and Concurrent Programming in Haskell:

-To reach that, we'll need to be able to handle the following:
+- `message...`            will send a message to all users

-- a string not starting with "/" should send a message to all users
+- `/tell user message...` will send a private message to `user`
-- /tell <user> message should send a private message to another user
+- `/kick user`            will kick a user off the server
-- /kick <user> should kick another user
+- `/quit`                 will exit the server

-- /quit should exit
+We also have added:

-We'll also add:
+- `/fetch`                will fetch any pending notifications (if relevant)
-- /help should display a help message
+- `/help`                 will print out a help message

 ### Notifications and other output